PublicInMotionGmbH/ui-kit/packages/wizard/README.md

 ## Supported props

+### Wizard

+It allows any props which are allowed for `div`.
+Additionally, it handles some differently:

 Property name   | Type      | Required | Default      | Description
 ----------------|-----------|----------|:------------:|--------------------------------
 className       | string    |  false   | n/a          | Additional class name passed to wrapper.